Video: The Unofficial Nickname of 5 Common Fighter Aircrafts of US Army

 F/A-18 Super Hornet commonly known as Rhino

-The F/A-18 Super Hornet is an upgraded version of the F-18 Hornet series.
-The F/A-18 Super Horne is an affordable multirole fighter.
+The F/A-18 Super Hornet is an improved version of the F-18 Hornet.
+The F/A-18 Super Horne is a cost-effective multirole fighter.

-Compared to the original F-18, the Super Hornet has a much larger nose, which is why the name Rhino.
+The Super Hornet has a much larger nose than the original F-18, hence the name Rhino.

-It was also a simple way of distinguishing it from the original F-18.
+It was also an easy way to tell it apart from the original F-18.

 Top 10 Oldest Military Aircrafts In Service Top 10 Oldest Military Aircrafts In Service